 LORD, You will establish peace for us, Since You have also performed for us all our works.Isaiah 26:12(NASB)

-They acknowledged in their song of praise, that when God acts in judgement it causes the people of the earth to know that He is God, and to learn that the way of righteousness is by faith in Him.
-However, they also recognise that the ungodly do not learn to be righteous – they refuse to recognise that God is the sovereign Lord of heaven and earth, and will be punished accordingly.
+They acknowledge in their song of praise, that when God acts in judgement, it causes the people of the earth to know that He is God and to learn that the way of righteousness is by faith in Him.
+However, they also recognise that the ungodly do not learn to be righteous – they refuse to recognise that God is the Sovereign Lord of heaven and earth - and they will be punished accordingly.

-Heavenly Father, how precious to know that You always have had a remnant that is true to the gospel of God, despite many in Christendom following after false gods and unbiblical doctrines.
-No matter what path others choose to take, I pray that You would keep my feet planted on the Rock of my salvation, and walking in the way of righteousness, for Your names sake and for Your greater glory.
-Thank You for the prophetic writings that remind us of the importance of looking to You moment by moment, in spirit and in truth – in Jesus name we pray, AMEN.
+Heavenly Father, how precious to know that You have always had a remnant that is true to the gospel of God, despite many in Christendom following after false gods and unbiblical doctrines.
+No matter what path others choose to take, I pray that You would keep my feet planted on the Rock of my salvation.
+Help me to walk in the way of righteousness, for Your name's sake and for Your greater glory.
+Thank You for the prophetic writings that remind me of the importance of looking to You, moment by moment, in spirit and in truth.
+In Jesus' name, AMEN.